bhauman/bhauman.github.com/drafts/housing-bubble.md

 <img src="/assets/images/dome/half_hexagon_shape.png"/>
 </p>

-This one shape is repeated 30 times on the surface of the dome and it happens to fit on a 4x8 sheet.
+This single shape is repeated 30 times on the surface of the dome and it happens to fit on a 4x8 sheet.

+By fastening two of these shapes together we can create one of the hexagons of the dome.

 When you consider that we are going to have two plastic domes(interior and exterior) and 2 foam board domes for insulation.
 Having one shape